-The BSM given the best tree reveals that almost all biogeographic events were within-area speciation (97%; Appendix 9).
-Range changes inferred under BSM are summarised in Fig. 2C.
-Results of the same analyses given the nine selected bootstrap trees were very similar (results not shown).
-Most range expansion was inferred between Cape and the Drakensberg regions, as well as between Europe and TA and between TA and the Drakensberg region (Appendix 10).
-A founder event (cladogenetic dispersal, represented by “+J”) was inferred from TA to the Cape region, with fewer events (mean values <1) between the Drakensberg and TA and between TA and Madagascar.
-Overall most founder events took place from TA (Appendix 11).
-The only inference of vicariance was between the Drakensberg and Cape and between TA and Madagascar (whereby the latter scenario is implausible given the timeframe).
-The highest rates of dispersal out of a region (source area) were found for the Cape and TA, whilst the highest dispersal rate into a region (sink area) was into the Drakensberg (Appendix 12).
-Dispersal rates between TA and the Drakensberg were approximately symmetrical, as opposed to those between the Cape and the Drakensberg or between Europe and TA which were asymmetrical (Fig. 2; Appendix 12).
-Ancestral areas inferred under parsimony were consistent with those inferred under parametric models, with the numbers and directions of shifts unaffected by phylogenetic uncertainty.
+The vast majority of biogeographic events inferred using BSM under both DEC+J and DEC were within-area speciation (97.15 % and 96.26% respectively; Appendix 9).
+Under DEC+J, few range expansion events were inferred between Europe and Tropical Africa and between Tropical Africa and the Drakensberg region, with most between Cape and the Drakensberg regions (Appendix 10).
+Dispersal rates between area ranges inferred under BSM are summarised in Fig. 2C.
+A single founder event (parameter j) was inferred from Tropical Africa to the Cape region, with fewer events between the Drakensberg and Tropical Africa and between Tropical Africa and Madagascar.
+Overall, most founder events took place from Tropical Africa (Appendix 11).
+In addition to the most commonly inferred range expansions given DEC+J, under DEC additional range expansions were inferred from Tropical Africa to Madagascar and from Tropical Africa to the Cape (Appendix 10).
+With each range expansion under DEC, the corresponding ancestral distribution was widespread.
+Under both DEC+J and DEC dispersal rates between Tropical Africa and the Drakensberg were roughly symmetrical, as opposed to those between the Cape and the Drakensberg or between Europe and Tropical Africa which were asymmetrical (Fig. 2; Appendix 12).

 Discussion

-In this study, we modelled shifts between biomes and dispersals over larger distances in the radiation of Erica, in order to test five hypotheses for the origins of Afrotemperate plant groups (Fig. 1).
-Two hypotheses concerned general factors of importance in limiting plant dispersal: distance, and similarity of climatic niche.
-The remaining three described specific colonisation histories of the Afrotemperate, in each case proposing a stepwise shift in distributions between adjacent areas.
+In this study, we modelled shifts between biomes and dispersals over larger distances in the evolution of Erica, in order to test six hypotheses for the origins of Afrotemperate plant groups (Fig. 1).
+Three models concerned general factors considered of importance in limiting plant dispersal: geographical distance, similarity of climatic niches, and a combination of geographical and ecological proximity.
+The remaining three models described specific colonisation hypotheses of the Afrotemperate, in each case proposing a stepwise shift in distributions between adjacent areas.
 These models differed in the area of origin and in the direction of dispersal: northerly dispersal from the Cape (“Cape to Cairo”), versus southerly dispersal from Europe (“Southerly stepping stone”), or a combination of both (termed here “Drakensberg melting-pot”).